icebert04/icebert04.github.io/_posts/2018-6-15-love-from-the-kitchen.md

 I will never forget one birthday of mine where Ka-Ising's gift overpowered the rest.
 She gave me a plastic Batmobile with Batman & Robin on it.
 The rest of the gift that I've received were branded clothes that every kids needs but not wanted.
 Ka-Ising knew what I wanted and that is what hit me the most.

 Me and everyone in my family has a very special bond with the Cook.
-She became family.
+THe Cook who mostly spent most of her adult age in our kitchen.
+She's so special that She become family.

 At the moment, Ka-Ising is staying with her family happily retired in her profession.
 Every now and then, whenever I get the chance...
 I **"Renew that Bond"**!
 The love that started from the kitchen now stayed with us through lifetime.
 She deserves all the love and respect from all of us.